 The regiment reached the field with about 350 men under the command of Lieutenant Colonel Caldwell Hall.

 Every officer with the regiment was killed or wounded except Major Peter Vredenburgh and Captain Benjamin F. Craig.
-Major Vredenburgh had been detached to General Lew Wallace’s staff and who came through the battle unscathed in spite of being in the front lines much of the time.
 Lieutenant Colonel Hall was badly wounded in the arm early in the battle.
 Captain James Conover took command, and was mortally wounded in the leg while the regiment counterattacked Confederates who had taken the Thomas farmhouse.
 Captain Chauncey Harris then took over.
 He was shot in the breast and then again in the knee after he had been placed in an ambulance.
 Captain Symmes Stults barely assumed command when he was shot and killed.
 Captain Jacob Janeway then briefly led the regiment before being shot in the shoulder, leaving no officers with the regiment.
+Major Vredenburgh had been detached to General Lew Wallace’s staff and came through the battle unscathed in spite of being in the front lines much of the time.

 Color Sergeant William B. Cottrell was killed by the same ball that severed the staff of the colors, and he died upon the flag.
 Four other men of the color guard were shot down in quick succession as they tried to keep the flag waving, but the colors were saved during the retreat from the field.

 The 14th New Jersey lost 2 officers and 22 enlisted men killed, 8 officers and 79 enlisted men wounded and 29 enlisted men captured or missing, a total of 140.
-It was the highest casualties of any Federal regiment in the battle.
 Captain Craig, the sole unscathed officer who had been with the regiment, was dishonorably discharged shortly after the battle, while Major Vredenburgh returned to command the survivors.

 |July 14-23||Expedition to Snicker’s Gap|